How many companies are listed in NSE?

 |Non-Convertible Debt instruments||1,715|

 |RR||Real Estate Investment Trust||3|

-Generally speaking, stringent listing requirements is one of the most important reasons for removal of companies from stock exchanges.
-The other prominent reason includes mergers & acquisitions which directly impact the number of companies registered in NSE.
-Since the listing requirements and costs involved are quite high in case of North East, several companies tend to delist themselves through open offers.
-Most prominent among these are small cap companies and companies involving broken business models.
+Stringent listing requirements play a significant role in the removal of companies from stock exchanges.
+Additionally, mergers and acquisitions directly impact the number of companies registered in NSE.
+Given the high listing requirements and associated costs on NSE, several companies choose to delist themselves through open offers.
+This trend is particularly observed among small-cap stocks and companies with flawed business models.

 With 2,137 listed companies, NSE stands as India’s largest stock exchange in terms of turnover, trading volumes, and liquidity, surpassing its competitor BSE.
 The categorization of NSE listed companies into various series provides investors with valuable insights into their characteristics and trading possibilities.
 However, it’s crucial to acknowledge that the count of registered companies in NSE is dynamic, influenced by factors such as new IPOs, mergers, and delistings.
 By staying informed about the evolving landscape, investors can make more informed decisions in the ever-changing world of stock trading.